rmrn65/trustroots/docs/Migrating-to-Prettier.md

 [Prettier](https://prettier.io/) is an opinionated code formatter that we use to format JavaScript, Less and Markdown files.

-- We have a [git-commit hook](../bin/pre-commit-hook.js) which automatically formats your code just before commit lands.
+- We have a git-commit hook which automatically formats your code just before commit lands using `npm run reformat-files [files]` command.
 - Only files with `/** @format */` pragma in them will get formatted, the rest will stay untouched.
+- You can reformat files manually with `npm run prettify [files-glob]` (see instructions below)

 ## Workflow for migrating files